 The hemp testing panel they have developed purportedly meets testing standards in states that require contaminant levels below a certain action limit.
 The SC Labs hemp testing panel could theoretically be used for regulatory compliance testing across the country, reaching action limits and analyte levels that meet the strictest state requirements.

-Still, the test panel is one sign of progress in the long road to nationally harmonized testing standards.
+The panel is one sign of progress on the long road to nationally harmonized testing standards.
 “As an industry, we’ve been advocating for national, standardized, and transparent testing regulations for years now,” says Jeff Gray, CEO of SC Labs.
 “The government has been slow to respond so we decided it was time to act.
 As an industry, we’ve been advocating for national, standardized, and transparent testing regulations for years now.
 The government has been slow to respond so we decided it was time to act.”

 SC Labs is headquartered in Santa Cruz, but has licenses in California, Oregon, Texas and Colorado (pending).
 Their California and Oregon locations are both ISO 17025-accredited and conducting THC-containing cannabis testing, as well as hemp testing.